Murder of Austin Metcalf: Reactions

-On April 19, 2025, the group Protect White Americans held a protest at David Kuykendall Stadium, where Metcalf was killed.
-Protestors demanded Anthony be returned to police custody until his trial.
-Two counter protestors were arrested.
-Metcalf's father told the organizer of the protest that he disapproved of his efforts, stating, "You're trying to create more race divide than bridging the gap.
+On April 19, 2025, the group "Protect White Americans" held a protest at David Kuykendall Stadium, the place where Metcalf was killed.
+With about two dozen in attendance, the protestors demanded Anthony be returned to police custody until his trial.
+Two protestors were arrested.
+Metcalf's father told the organizer of the protest, far-right activist Jake Lang, that he disapproved of his efforts, stating, "You're trying to create more race divide than bridging the gap.
 I do not condone anything you do."
 He also requested that his son's school portrait be removed from the group's website.
+On June 2, 2026, Lang was arrested for criminal trespassing in relation to his activity at David Kuykendall Stadium and for an incident at the George A. Purefoy Municipal Center in Frisco.